marfarma/see-attachments/readme.txt

 Tested up to: 3.0.2
 Stable tag: 1.1

-Shows all attachments for a post or page in a box.
+Shows all attachments for a post or page in a box on the edit page.

 == Description ==

-Shows all attachments for a post or page in a box.
+Shows all attachments for a post or page in a box on the edit page.

 <br>
 <br>Images by: <a href="http://24charlie.deviantart.com/art/Black-Pearl-Files-78798192">24charlie.deviantart.com</a>